mhaugrud/msumcspy/_sources/PythonTurtle/AFewMoreturtleMethodsandObservations.rst

    :prefix: turtle-8-
    :start: 1

-A Few More turtle Methods and Observations
+A Few More Turtle Methods and Observations
 ------------------------------------------

 Here are a few more things that you might find useful as you write programs that use turtles.